 Once you have finally compiled all of this information, you then can mail it into the CRA for their approval.
 As I stated, there are no guarantees here, but as long as you have followed all of the steps and have a well written set of documents you should be OK (in our case the diagnosis was accepted, but I have heard of other cases where the diagnosis was not accepted).

 Hope this helps those parents with disabled kids.
-If you think there is a mistake here or a step I have missed, please comment.
 While this may not be a complete list, it is what we went through with our son.

 If your diagnosis is approved by the CRA the next step is to start looking for Medical and Disability related Tax implications, and asking the CRA for refunds.
 You can read about that in Child Disability Tax Credit (DTC) Application Letter (Template).